Medhi Lacen

-Medhi Gregory Giuseppe Lacen (مهدي لحسن; born 15 March 1984) is an Algerian former professional footballer who played as a defensive midfielder.
+Medhi Gregory Giuseppe Lacen (مهدي لحسن; born 15 March 1984) is a retired professional footballer who played as a defensive midfielder.

 After starting out at Laval, he spent most of his professional career in Spain, representing Alavés, Racing de Santander, Getafe and Málaga and amassing La Liga totals of 273 matches and seven goals over ten seasons.

-Lacen appeared for Algeria in two World Cups.
+Born in France, Lacen appeared for Algeria in two World Cups.

 Club career

-Born in Paris, France, to an Algerian father and an Italian mother, Lacen started his professional career with modest Stade Lavallois and ASOA Valence.
+Born in Versailles, France, to an Algerian father and an Italian mother, Lacen started his professional career with modest Stade Lavallois and ASOA Valence.
 For the 2005–06 season he moved to Spain, joining Deportivo Alavés which would eventually be relegated; he made his La Liga debut on 15 October 2005, in a 1–1 home draw against Villarreal CF.

 After two second division campaigns as an undisputed starter for the Basques, Lacen moved to Racing de Santander on 15 August 2008, on a three-year contract.
 He competed throughout the campaign for first-choice status with Peter Luccin, also newly signed.

 In 2009–10, as Racing finished in 16th position, Lacen became an automatic first-choice (Luccin returned to Real Zaragoza from his loan).
 He scored three goals, including in a 3–2 home win over Xerez CD on 13 December 2009.

-In late February 2011, with his link to the Cantabrians expiring in June, Lacen signed a pre-contract with fellow top level side Getafe CF. The move was made official on 25 May, with the player agreeing to a four-year deal with the Madrid outskirts club.
+In late February 2011, with his link to the Cantabrians expiring in June, Lacen signed a pre-contract with fellow top-level side Getafe CF. The move was made official on 25 May, with the player agreeing to a four-year deal with the Madrid outskirts club.

 Lacen scored his first goal with Getafe on 16 April 2012, netting the second in a 5–1 home defeat of Sevilla FC.
 He was released from his contract on 31 January 2018 after appearing in 187 competitive matches and, three days later, joined Málaga CF until 30 June.